Shashank-Ojha-bot/Alan-AI-news-reader/README.md

 Not just that , This app also allows Alan to read the headlines if the user wants and could also open the Article( Say 'Open 5' to open Article number 5 on the page)

 And wait, you can also have a small talk with Alan if you wish😉

+*Link to the app is given in About section*